How to Choose the Right SSL Certificate for Your SaaS

 a) Number of Domains and Subdomains

-- How sensitive is the data your platform handles?
-If you’re dealing with financial transactions, healthcare information, or other critical data, an EV SSL certificate is worth the investment.
+- For SaaS platforms handling sensitive data, an EV SSL certificate is worth the investment.

 3. Choose a Reputable Certificate Authority (CA)